nirobKAKASHI/WHATSAPP-/README.md

 3. Update settings.js

-Change this:

-const settings = {
-  packname: 'Beltah MD',
-  author: '',
-  botName: 'Beltah',
-  botOwner: 'Ishaq Ibrahim',
-  ownerNumber: '254741819582',
-  commandMode: 'public',
-  description: "This is a bot for managing group commands and automating tasks.",
-  version: "2.0.3"
-};
+Make sure to configure your:

+ownerNumber

+botName

+prefix

+author

+sessionPath

 ---

-🔐 Lock Info
+👤 User Info

 This bot is locked to +254741819582.
-If anyone else attempts to install or run this bot, it will auto-exit with a lock warning.
+If anyone else attempts to install or run this bot, it will auto-reject with a loud warning. 🚫

 ---

 💬 Chatbot Modes

-romantic – flirty and sweet responses 💕
+romantic – Flirty and sweet responses 💞

-polite – formal, respectful tones ☺️
+polite – Formal, respectful convo 😇

-kiswahili – Swahili + Kenyan Gen Z slang 🐐
+hype-ish – Similar to Aiywa Bot & slang 🔥

-igimo – funny & cheeky street vibes 😎
+igimo – Funny & cheeky street vibes 🤪

 Switch modes using admin chatbot commands.